svsachin13/bingItOn/README.md

 ### Installing dependencies

 The application relies upon various node.js tools, such as Node.
-You can install this by running: